How to try vegan

 10. Have fun!

 All too often, veganism is seen as restrictive, but it’s not defined by what we’re ‘not allowed’ to eat.
-Going vegan is a huge learning curve, but that doesn’t mean it can’t be fun.
+Trying vegan is a huge learning curve, but that doesn’t mean it can’t be fun.

 Once you’ve got the hang of the basics, why not jump in and try some brand new recipes and see if it ignites your culinary passions?